 - The security mechanism that is used: SQL Server authentication or Windows™ authentication (integrated security).

-Typically, you use the Database Configuration utility when you have use SQL Server tools to change the server or login details for existing databases.
+Typically, you use the Database Configuration utility when you use SQL Server tools to change the server instance or login details for existing databases.
 For example:

 - After you create a database, you can change the SQL Server login that is used by the iBase application to one with fewer permissions.